-In September 2017, the MSCI Far East ex-Japan Index was up 0.1%, underperforming the MSCI World Index which was up 2.1%.
-The declines in China H-shares and Taiwan were offset by the gains in South Korea and Thailand.
+In December 2017, the MSCI Far East ex-Japan Index was up 2.3%, outperforming the MSCI World Index which was up 1.3%.

-The markets in Asia ex-Japan, especially Hong Kong and China, and other developed markets, such as the U.S. and Europe, have performed very well thus far in 2017.
-While we are cautiously optimistic about the growth potential in Asia and ASEAN, we are wary about the sustainability of the year-to-date rally in this region.
+The global stock markets have had a good year in 2017, mainly driven by the greater sentiment in the technology sector as the mega-cap tech companies like Amazon, Alibaba, Tencent, Samsung Electronics and TSMC have rallied substantially throughout the year.
+While we are cautiously optimistic about the growth potential in Asia and ASEAN, we are also wary with the sustainability of the rally in this region.
 As we believe in not to be fully invested at all times, we may seek to trim our equity exposure on stocks which have rallied beyond their fundamentals.
 We will continue to invest in quality stocks that have strong foreseeable earnings growth, low gearing position and reasonable valuation.